“We had a wonderful time and will use what we learned for Easter holidays. Thank you! Great class!”

 Anne Carroll Gilmour

-In September 2022, a very special Scottish Waulking event will be led by artist Anne Carroll Gilmour, who began learning about these traditional songs and methods as a child at her grandfather‘s knee, and with Scottish Master weaver & tradition bearer Norman Kennedy.
-The weft yarn for the cloth being waulked in this workshop was homegrown and handspun from Anne’s flock of Romney/Corriedale cross sheep, and the cloth was woven by Anne at her home in Ridgefield, WA.
+Anne Carroll Gilmour began learning about traditional Waulking songs and methods as a child at her grandfather‘s knee, and with Scottish Master weaver & tradition bearer Norman Kennedy.
+The weft yarn for the cloth being waulked in her workshops was homegrown and handspun from Anne’s flock of Romney/Corriedale cross sheep, and the cloth is woven by Anne at her home in Ridgefield, WA.